JuliaInterop/MATLAB.jl/README.md

 * Communicating with MATLAB engine sessions

-### Note
+**Warning**:
 MATLAB string arrays are not supported, and will throw an error.
 This also applies if they are nested within a MATLAB struct.
 This is a limitation of the MATLAB C api.
-The MATLAB function 'convertContainedStringsToChars' may be used to facilitate conversion to a compatible format for use with `MATLAB.jl`.
+The MATLAB function `convertContainedStringsToChars` may be used to facilitate conversion to a compatible format for use with `MATLAB.jl`.

 ## Installation